masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ## Typecasting

-To convert between tuples, an explicit setter is needed unless the tuple fields names, order, and types match.
+To convert between tuples, an explicit `init` is needed unless the tuple fields names, order, and types match.

 ```pyrope